Can foreigners get married in Portugal?

 Unlike when getting married in France, there is no residency requirement for the couple to marry in Portugal.
 Meaning you or your partner doesn’t have to live in Portugal to be able to get married there.

-To be legally valid, a marriage must be conducted as either a civil ceremony or a Catholic religious ceremony.
+To be legally valid, a marriage must be conducted as a civil ceremony, a Catholic religious ceremony (recognised directly by the state), or another religious ceremony that is subsequently registered with the Civil Registry.

 As a foreigner, you can start the process from abroad, and use a representative to submit documents if needed.
 However, you and your partner must attend the ceremony in person.